-Located approximately five miles north of Capitol Hill, the east-west oriented Kennedy Street became the site for a national design competition launched in April 2013 by DC Water.
-Nitsch Engineering served as the project manager for the winning Kennedy|Greened competition entry, collaborating with a multi-disciplinary team to design a high-performance, urban residential streetscape retrofit that serves as a model for green infrastructure to help address the District’s combined sewer overflow.
+Located approximately four miles north of Capitol Hill, the east-west oriented Kennedy Street became the site for a national design competition launched in April 2013 by DC Water.
+The Nitsch Team served as the project manager for the winning Kennedy|Greened competition entry, collaborating with a multi-disciplinary team to design a high-performance, urban residential streetscape retrofit that serves as a model for larger green infrastructure projects to help address the District’s combined sewer overflows (CSOs).

 As a Phase I finalist, the Nitsch Team was invited to enter the Phase II competition, which required preparing a 15% streetscape design for a more commercial section of Kennedy Street.
-We emerged from Phase II as the winning streetscape design, and are now working with DC Water to complete the design and construction of the green infrastructure solutions.
+We emerged from Phase II as the winning streetscape design, and worked with DC Water to complete the design, permitting, and construction of the Kennedy Street Green Infrastructure Challenge Streetscape Project.

-Due to the innovative nature of the project, as well as its location within a public right-of-way, the Nitsch Team has guided the project through the complex permitting required by the District Department of Transportation (DDOT), the District Department of the Environment (DDOE), and various other permitting authorities.
-We also led a thorough public education and outreach effort, developing graphics and educational tools for use at two facilitated public meetings.
+Due to the innovative nature of the project, as well as its location within a public right-of-way, the Nitsch Team guided the project through the complex permitting required by the District Department of Transportation (DDOT), the District Department of the Environment (DDOE), and various other permitting authorities.
+We also led a thorough public education and outreach effort, developing project graphics and educational tools for use at two facilitated public meetings.